Felicity Smoak (Arrowverse): STEM

-The idea of Felicity's own company, in the form of 'Smoak Technologies' is first teased in the season one episode of Legends of Tomorrow, "Star City 2046".
-Set in a dystopian alternate future, where Star City has been overrun by Grant Wilson (son of Slade Wilson), an abandoned building bearing the company's logo is shown.
-The company is further teased during the Arrow episode of the Arrowverse crossover event "Invasion", set during season five, where the building features in the alien induced shared-hallucination experienced by Oliver and others, acting as the portal to lead them all back to reality.
-Previewing season six, showrunner Marc Guggenheim confirmed that the season would see a storyline involving Felicity setting up her own company, but that it would not be called Smoak Tech.
-A joint venture with Curtis Holt, the company is named 'Helix Dynamics'.
-The repercussions of the events of season six and the first half of season seven ultimately lead to Holt stepping away from the venture, leaving it in Felicity's hands.
-Prior to season seven, the introduction of 'Smoak Tech' was once again teased by new showrunner Beth Schwartz and the company was launched in the episode "Inheritance".

 Critics have been generally positive regarding the character's role as an IT expert.
 Writing about the character for the Daily Beast in 2017, Regina Lizik called Felicity "the role model your daughter (and you) are looking for".
 She also praised the character for breaking what she called the "geek-ditz complex", for being portrayed as both feminine and intelligent at the same time.
 Victoria McNally, writing in 2015 for MTV, praised the presentation of "science nerds", including Felicity, within the Arrowverse as "relatable people" and for "dispelling the stereotype of scientists as asocial losers".
 She also welcomed the diversity of the characters, including their family backgrounds.
 However, during Arrow's third season, Samantha Nelson of The A.V.
 Club saw Felicity as part of a new stereotype for "geek girls" on television, of "women who are smart and competent but in an entirely nonthreatening way".
 Conversely, Jessica Toomer, writing for Uproxx towards the end of Arrow's fifth season, described Felicity as "a fully rounded character, one with agency and abilities" and praised the show for "flipping the 'geek gets girl' trope on its gender-confined head".
 Jesse Schedeen of IGN welcomed Felicity's new role as CEO in Arrow season four, stating she was "no longer a supporting character defined by her relationships to men like Ollie and Ray.
 She faces her own struggle completely independent from what Team Arrow are currently dealing.
 This seems like a really promising evolution for her."